 4. GRADING SYSTEM 4.1.
 Grading seminar papers Unsatisfactory Satisfactory Above average 4.2.
 Grading colloquia/ written and oral exam Responds by memory, without a deeper understanding.
 Does not know or apply basic terms and concepts.
 Does not know how to apply or explain the contents of the course with examples.
-Reproduces the basic concer difficulty imparts new understands the material, exp and concepts supported with knowledge, plains the terms Observes the content of the terms and content of the terms are terms are the terms are term is at the level of analysis, synthesis and evaluation. he principles, accurately and thoroughly explains the he material, and logically connects and explains the concepts supported with examples.
+Reproduces the basic concep difficulty imparts new understands the material, exp and concepts supported with knowledge, plains the terms Observes the content of the terms and content of the terms are terms ar is at the level of analysis, synthesis and evaluation. he principles, accurately and thoroughly explains the he material, and logically connects and explains the concepts supported with examples.
 Finds solutions that iginally given.
 Notes correlations with related 4.3.
-Final grade according to evaluation elements to the oral exam, students need to achieve did not pass at least one colloquia (or reta students need to achieve at least 50% on business problems by using MS Excel.
-The During the semester, students have the possibility to partially take written exams through colloquia (twice during the semester).
-In order to have access to the oral exam, students need to achieve at least 50% on each colloquium.
-Also, students have a possibility to retake one colloquium.
-Students who did not pass at least one colloquia (or retaken colloquia) need to take part in the written exam.
-In this case, in order to have access to the oral exam, students need to achieve at least 50% on written exam.
-Students will prepare a project where they will independently carry out statistical analysis for business problems by using MS Excel.
-The final grade is formed after the oral exam by aggregating scores achieved through the written exam/colloquia, oral exam, their project and during classes.
-4.2 Final and a seconding to Percentage of acquired knowledge, skills and competences (teaching + final exam) Numerical grade ECTS g rade 4.3.
-Final grade according to absolute division 90-100% 5 (excellent) Α 80-89,9% 4 (very good) B 65-79,9% 60-64,9% 3 (good) 2 (satisfactory) C D 50 - 59,9% 2 (satisfactory) 2 (satisfactory) E D
+Final grade according to evaluation elements to the oral exam, students need to achieve did not pass at least one colloquia (or reta students need to achieve at least 50% on v at least 50% on each colloquia, ken colloquia) need to take written exam.
+Students will p e final grade is formed after th uium.
+Also, stu part in the writ prepare a projec dents have a ten exam.
+In t where the a (twice during the semester).
+In order to have access a possibility to retake one colloquium.
+Students who n this case, in order to have access to the oral exam, y will independently carry out statistical analysis for g scores achieved through the written exam/colloquia, 4.2 Final and according to Percentage of acquired knowledge, skills and competences (teaching + final exam) Numerical grade ECTS g rade 4.3.
+Final grade according to absolute division 90-100% 5 (excellent) Α 80-89,9% 4 (very good) B 65-79,9% 60-64,9% 3 (good) 2 (satisfactory) C D 50-59,9% 2 (satisfactory) 2 (satisfactory) E E